snhmibby/jurjen.dev/content/tutorial/navbars-and-sass.md

 tags: ["Hugo", "CSS", "jQuery", "Javascript"]
 ---

-# Adding a navigation bar with custom CSS
 In this tutorial, we will create a simple navigation bar that works for both mobile and desktop browsers.
 We will look into Hugos Pipelines and do our first bit of Javascript programming.
 <!--more-->

-## Learning CSS, SASS edition
+# Learning CSS, SASS edition

 I thought all stylesheet examples looked convoluted and confusing (they are).
 So I decided to switch to using a CSS framework ([Bootstrap](https://getbootstrap.com/),